How to Choose Ski Gloves | How to Buy

-Our Ski Glove Buyer's Guide focuses on design variables and materials used in the construction of gloves and mittens.
-This guide focuses on arming you with practical knowledge for the actual selection and purchase of your new gloves.
+Our Ski Glove Buyer's Guide focuses on design variables and materials used in the construction of ski gloves and mittens.
+This guide focuses on arming you with practical knowledge for the actual selection and purchase of your new ski gloves.
 But make sure to educate yourself on the designs and materials before moving forward.

 Answer these basic questions:

 1) The most important thing to consider is your budget -how much you can spend?
 This seems like such an obvious first decision, but no other guide online says this because those guides want your money and the more the better (for them).
 DO NOT ASSUME you get what you pay for.
-There are a lot of expensive, crappy gloves.
-There are also a lot of cheap, excellent gloves.
+There are a lot of expensive, low quality gloves.
+There are also a lot of affordable, quality gloves.
 But know, if you go to a retail ski shop, you will invariably get the expensive-is-better sales pitch.
 Arm yourself with this insider knowledge: most expensive ski gloves derive their price from retail markup, branding and addition of design variables that DO NOT make the gloves better (name brand liners, name brand insulation, branded leather, etc.).

 2) What is the predominant weather where you ski?
 Do you live in Eastern Canada where it's very cold, the Pacific Northwest where it's warmer and wetter, or do you live in Central Rockies where it's colder and drier?
 WAIT!
 This is a bit of trick question, because there is no predominant weather anywhere where you and I ski -there are always wide swings and variable weather conditions.
 That is the nature of winter (outside of the Polar regions).
 Now certainly, the regional stereotypes I listed above are often true, but they do not conform to these stereotypes enough that this should be your primary focus in regards to choosing ski gloves.